Birth Certificate Translation. GDRFA & KHDA Accepted

 Realistic Timeline Expectations

 Standard birth certificate translation takes 2-4 hours once we receive a clear scan.
-For express service, we deliver within 60 minutes.
+For express service, we deliver a digital draft within 60 minutes.
 The physical stamped copy can be collected same-day in Dubai or couriered to other Emirates next business day.

 What takes longer: getting attestation if you do not have it.
 Embassy attestation can take 3-7 working days depending on your country.
 Plan accordingly if you have a visa deadline.